PostHog/posthog.com/contents/docs/libraries/next-js.md

 </MultiLanguage>

+PostHog's `$pageview` autocapture relies on page load events.
+Since Next.js acts as a single-page app, this event doesn't trigger on navigation and we need to capture `$pageview` events manually.

-Then, to capture pageviews, we set up a `PostHogPageView` component to listen to URL path changes:
+To do this, we set up a `PostHogPageView` component to listen to URL path changes:

 <MultiLanguage>